Important Safety Information

 - Stomach pain/discomfort

-Call the doctor for medical advice about any side effects.
+Call your doctor for medical advice about any side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also report side effects to Jazz Pharmaceuticals at 1-800-520-5568.

 How is ERWINAZE given?